bonn0062/github_welcome_wall/README.md

-# Welcome to te GitHub welcome wall project!!!
+# Welcome to the GitHub welcome wall project!!!

 You've read [the article](http://), and now you're here to contribute to your first open source project!